Rallies across U.S. assail Obama's proposed gun curbs

 The reaction has been fierce from gun supporters such as the National Rifle Association, who point to a right to bear arms that is enshrined in the Second Amendment to the U.S. Constitution and which they do not want to see watered down.

+Saturday's rallies were organized by Guns Across America, a group launched by Texas airline pilot Eric Reed, who has said that after he heard Obama talk about gun control on the day of the Connecticut massacre he thought gun owners should send a strong message to lawmakers in Washington.

+As of Saturday afternoon, the Facebook page for Guns Across America listed more than 20,000 people saying they intended to attend events planned mostly in state capitals.
+Local media reported hundreds of people gathered at rallies nationwide, from Kentucky to Oregon to Michigan and Pennsylvania.

-On Sunday, gun-control advocates plan to hold a National Gun Prevention Sabbath, where they say 150 houses of worship will call on the faithful to advocate for an "actionable plan to prevent gun violence."
+Gun-control advocates on Sunday plan to hold a National Gun Prevention Sabbath, where they say 150 houses of worship will call on the faithful to advocate for an "actionable plan to prevent gun violence."

 People who have lost loved ones to gun violence will display their photographs, organizers said.

-(Reporting by Nick Carey in Chicago, Ebond Udoma in Hartford, Keith Coffman in Denver, Edith Honan in New York and Alex Dobuzinskis in Los Angeles; Editing by Cynthia Johnston and Peter Cooney)
+(Reporting by Nick Carey in Chicago and Keith Coffman in Denver; Editing by Edith Honan, Vicki Allen and Gunna Dickson)